 - Kimono – We met a girl at a beach who packed literally eight kimonos, body glitter, and a bathing suit.
 You don’t have to go that far, but I definitely recommend you bring one.
 My husband bought a vintage kimono at a music festival outside of Pattaya and I was jealous.
-Find some at Studio 189, Symbology, and Upstate.
+Find some beautiful ones at Ziran, Studio 189, Symbology, Flora Obscura, and Upstate.

 - Sundress – the dress I’m wearing in the above picture is from Pondicherie, but here are more sustainable sundresses to choose from.

 - Workout tank for hiking and doing yoga – Find a good selection on Alternative Apparel, Asquith, Inner Fire, Prana, and Tasc.